MerosCrypto/Meros/docs/Protocol/Merit.md

 If any scores happen to be 0, they are removed.
 If the sum of every score is less than 1000, the Merit Holder with the top score receives the difference between 1000 and the sum of the scores.
 A negative sigmoid which uses the Block’s difficulty for its x value produces a multiplier.
 Mints are then queued for each Merit Holder, in order, with an amount of `score * multiplier`.
 After 10 more Blocks, the mints are added to the Transactions.

 After Mints are decided, the Block's miner gets 1 Merit.
-This is considered live Merit.
-If these new Merit Holders don't publish any Elements which get archived in a Block, for an entire Checkpoint period, not including the Checkpoint period in which they get their initial Merit, their Merit is no longer live.
+If this the miner's initial Merit, this is Unlocked Merit.
 If a Merit Holder loses all their Merit and then regains Merit, the regained Merit counts as "initial" Merit.
-To restore their Merit to live, a Merit Holder must get an Element archived in a Block.
-This turns their Merit into Pending Merit, and their Merit will be restored to Live Merit after the next Checkpoint period.
-Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Live Merit, and can be used on Checkpoints.
+If the new Merit Holder doesn't publish any Elements which get archived in a Block, for an entire Checkpoint period, not including the Checkpoint period in which they get their initial Merit, their Merit is locked.
+To restore their Merit to unlocked, a Merit Holder must get an Element archived in a Block.
+This turns their Merit into Pending Merit, and their Merit will be restored to Unlocked Merit after the next Checkpoint period.
+Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Unlocked Merit, and can be used on Checkpoints.
 After 52560 Blocks, Merit dies.
 It cannot be restored.
 This sets a hard cap on the total supply of Merit at 52560 Merit.

 `BlockBody` has a variable message length; the 4-byte sketch capacity, variable length sketch, 4-byte amount of Elements, Elements (each a different length depending on its type), and the 96-byte signature.

 ### Checkpoint

 Every Block where the remainder of the BlockHeader's nonce divided by 5 is 0 has a corresponding Checkpoint.
-The Checkpoint's signers must represent a majority of the live Merit, and the signature is the aggregate signature of every signer's signature of the Block hash.
+The Checkpoint's signers must represent a majority of the Unlocked Merit and Pending Merit, and the signature is the aggregate signature of every signer's signature of the Block hash.
 Without a Checkpoint at the proper location, a Blockchain cannot advance.

 Even with Checkpoints, Blockchain reorganizations can happen if a different, valid chain has a higher cumulative difficulty.
 In the case the cumulative difficulties are the same, the Blockchain whose tail Block has the higher hash is the proper Blockchain.